VirtualBrainLab/vbl-docs/docs/source/02_traj_planner/04_sensapex_link.md

 ### `sensapex_handler.py`
 All code responsible for communicating with the Sensapex API is in this file.
-This loading the DLL, establishing a connection with the equipment and maintaining a dictionary of registered manipulators.
+This includes loading the DLL, establishing a connection with the equipment, and maintaining a dictionary of registered manipulators.

 Functions names here are the same as the WebSocket events.
 They are called when the server receives an event from a client.
 In general, the function does the following:
 1. Recieve extracted arguments from `server.py`